When to Replace Your Watch Battery: The Complete Guide

 A quartz watch battery seems like a minor maintenance consideration until the moment your watch stops mid-day before an important meeting.
 Understanding how long batteries last, what shortens their life, and how to recognise the signs of a failing battery keeps you ahead of the problem rather than reacting to it.

-Man in glasses and dark blue suit wearing a Söner rectangular gold watch with black strap - quartz watch with long battery life
+Man in glasses and dark blue suit wearing Söner rectangular gold watch with black strap, quartz watch with 11-year battery life in professional context

 How Long Do Watch Batteries Last?